nation3/agreements-contracts/packages/contracts/README.md

 ```

 ## Deployment
-Before deployment, you should specify the ARBITRATION_TOKEN in script/deploy.sol, in this case, we use $NATION token
+Before deployment, you should specify the ARBITRATION_TOKEN in script/deploy.sol, in this case, we use the $NATION token
 ```
     address ARBITRATION_TOKEN = 0x333A4823466879eeF910A04D473505da62142069; // Mainnet
 ```